openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 ## 8.9 JWKS URIs
 This profile requires both clients and authorization servers to verify payloads with keys from the other party.
-The AS verifies request objects and `private_key_jwt` assertions.
+The authorization server verifies request objects and `private_key_jwt` assertions.
 The client verifies ID Tokens and authorization response JWTs.
-For AS's this profile strongly recommends the use of JWKS URI endpoints to distribute public keys.
+For authorization servers, this profile strongly recommends the use of JWKS URI endpoints to distribute public keys.
 For clients this profile recommends either the use of JWKS URI endpoints or the use of the `jwks` parameter in combination with [RFC7591] and [RFC7592].

-The definition of the AS `jwks_uri` can be found in [RFC8414], while the definition of the client `jwks_uri` can be found in [RFC7591].
+The definition of the authorization server `jwks_uri` can be found in [RFC8414], while the definition of the client `jwks_uri` can be found in [RFC7591].

 In addition, this profile